syntithenai/react-express-oauth-login-system/README.md

 	})
 ```

-To secure an endpoint, include the authenticate function and use it as express middleware.
+To secure an endpoint, include the authenticate module and use it as express middleware.

 ```
-var authenticate = require('react-express-oauth-login-system/authenticate.js')(config)
+var authenticate = require('react-express-oauth-login-system/authenticate.js')

 // An api endpoint that returns a short list of items router.get('/api/getList',authenticate, (req,res) => {